ZEN-universe/ZEN-garden/docs/files/input_handling.rst

     "scaling_include_rhs": true
   }

-The default configuration are three iterations of the geometric mean scaling algorithm without including the values of the right-hand-side.
+The default configuration are three iterations of the geometric mean scaling algorithm with right-hand-side scaling.

 Recommendations for using scaling
 -------------------------------